On Casimir effect in Yang-Mills theories in three and four dimensions: Introduction

 There are several approaches to the computation of the Casimir energy.
 The most common method is to calculate the vacuum energy with the field modes restricted to obey appropriate boundary conditions at the locations of the plates \cite{casimir}.
 The difference with the true vacuum, which does not have any such boundary conditions for the modes, is the Casimir energy.
 An alternative is to view the plates as physical entities and calculate their interaction energy, via van der Waals type forces.
 Yet another approach is to impose the boundary conditions by constraints and obtain the partition function and free energy.
 This last method has the advantage of bypassing normalization issues in the functional integral, dealing directly with correlations between the plates.
 This is what we shall use in what follows.

 In section 2, we give the general method of calculating the Casimir energy in terms of the constraints as explained above, for both scalar fields and for gauge fields.
 The specific calculation for 2+1 dimensions is given in section 3 and for 3+1 dimensions in section 4.
+We also discuss the dependence of the Casimir energy on different boundary conditions.
 The comparison of these results with the lattice-based numerical evaluation is done in section 5, with a number of relevant comments.
 We give a resum\'e of our conclusions in section 6.
 The paper includes a short Appendix on how the results of our analysis on $\mathbb{CP}^2$ can be expressed in a form which has 4d-covariance, suitable for application to the calculation of the Casimir energy.